hans-arn/Teaching-HEIGVD-AIT-2019-Labo-Load-Balancing/Report.md

 ## Introduction

-In this Laboratory we will experiment an infrastructure with HA Proxy with different configuration for the load balancing.
+In this laboratory, we will have fun and discover how HAProxy works in a simple HTTP infrastructure using different load balancing policies.

 ## Task 1: Install the tools